katzefudder/labs/developer-tools/php/README.md

 ### Path mappings
 You mounted your local project into the container.
 We now want to make PhpStorm aware what paths your code has been mounted to.
-With that mapping in place, PhpStorm is able guide you through your code when debugging.
+With that mapping in place, PhpStorm is able to guide you through your code when debugging.
 `app` -> `/var/www/html`
 ![Path mappings](images/path_mappings.png "Path mappings in PhpStorm")